mahan-hosseini/NeuroWarp/matlab/README.md

 ## Tests
 Matlab NeuroDTW was tested with Matlab 2020b & 2023b on Windows.

 On a M1 Macbook the run_DTW local function caused crashes for my machine.
-If you have any insight on this or are able to run it on (e.g. a non-ARM) another mac please let me know.
+If you have any insight on this or are able to run it on (e.g. a non-ARM) another mac please let me know (m.hosseini@fz-juelich.de).
 The rest worked as expected.